top

 Melatonin

-A gland in our brains releases melatonin at particular times throughout the day to help maintain sleep patterns (more melatonin is released at night, to help us fall asleep).
+A gland in our brains releases melatonin at particular times throughout the day to help maintain sleep patterns.
+More melatonin is released at night, to help us fall asleep.
 Melatonin decreases as we age, and is particularly low in people with dementia.
 Melatonin can be taken as a supplement, without a prescription, and may help with sundowning symptoms.
-Because our reactions can differ, however, it is very important that you consult with a doctor before giving your loved one melatonin.
+Because our reactions can differ, you must consult with a doctor before giving your loved one melatonin.

 CBD

-Cannabidiol (CBD) is a healthy, natural alternative to pharmaceuticals that is gaining popularity as treatment for symptoms of dementia including problems sleeping.
+Cannabidiol (CBD) is a healthy, natural alternative to pharmaceuticals that is gaining popularity as a treatment for symptoms of dementia including problems sleeping.
 Our body naturally receives CBD, and studies have shown it can help with appetite, pain, tremors, and sleeping.
 Again, consult a doctor before you give your loved one any supplement, including CBD.
-More on CBD.
+For more on CBD, click here.